KingOfTheNerds32/assessments/analysis-assesment/README.md

 The schema for the database and connection instructions are copied below the questions.

-__Question 1:__ Is coupon usage usage increasing or decreasing on Status Indicator products?
+__Question 1:__ Is coupon usage increasing or decreasing on Status Indicator products?
 In addition to any visualizations you choose to provide, please quantify your results in numerical terms.

 __Question 2:__ FutureHome is looking to increase repeat customers.
 Are there products that appear to encourage further sales?